 Keep it fun and light!

-Keep a note of the overall reach of each individual post as well as a social media campaign in its entirety when you run one.
+Keep a note of the overall reach of each individual post and a social media campaign in its entirety when you run one.

 Why?
-Well, this is the perfect way for you to work out which social media posts work and drive engagement and those that don’t.
+Well, this is the perfect way for you to determine which social media posts work and drive engagement and which don’t.

-There are many ways to measure reach as well as third-party programs that can help but when starting out, use the measurement tools afforded to you by each social media platform.
+There are many ways to measure reach and third-party programs that can help, but when starting out, use the measurement tools afforded to you by each social media platform.

-For example, Facebook insights will show you exactly how each post has faired in terms of reach and clicks.
+For example, Facebook insights will show you exactly how each post has faired regarding reach and clicks.
 Things can get pretty in-depth when it comes to clicks as well.
-There are two types that will interest you:
+Two types will interest you:

-- Click through rate (the amount of people that actually see your post)
+- Click through rate (the number of people that actually see your post)

 - Cost per click (this is related to Facebook advertising if you use it)